ehtasam-ahmed/codealpha_tasks/CodeAlpha_Finite Element Analysis (FEA) on beam/README.md

 ## Project Deliverables
 * **CAD File:** Part file including the simulation study.
-* [cite_start]**Simulation Report:** Screenshots and detailed observations of stress, strain, and displacement[cite: 35].
+* **Simulation Report:** Screenshots and detailed observations of stress, strain, and displacement.
 * **Visualizations:** Rendered images and FEA contour plots.

 ## About CodeAlpha
-[cite_start]CodeAlpha is dedicated to developing industry-ready engineers through practical training in mechanical design principles and simulation techniques[cite: 5, 6].
+CodeAlpha is dedicated to developing industry-ready engineers through practical training in mechanical design principles and simulation techniques.

 ---
 **Author:** Ehtasam Ahmed